xuwd1/Pyffic/README.md

 # foo's doubled new speed is 1578.0
 ```

 However if **pyffi** found that there are attributes with the same name as the methods and the fields registered name, the binding names of them would have a prefix `_`.
-This is useful if you would like to further wrap them or you just don't like the aforementioned implicit way:
+This is useful if you would like to further wrap them or if you just don't like the aforementioned implicit way:

 ```python
 #Python side code